mackram/php-oauth-client/README.md

 * `use_redirect_uri_on_refresh_token_request` in case the server requires you to also provide the redirect_uri parameter on a refresh_token request.
 AS with this behavior: Nationbuilder.
+* `use_comma_separated_scope`  when the AS expects the scope request to be comma separated instead of space separated.
+AS with this behavior: GitHub.

 ## Initializing the API
 Now you can initialize the `Api` object: